-Baklava, or baklawa as it is known as in the Levant, is a staple Mediterranean dessert that can be found in Western Mediterranean countries such as Greece and Turkey to the Eastern Mediterranean in Lebanon and Palestine.
+Baklava, or baklawa as it is known as in the Levant, is a staple Mediterranean dessert that can be found throughout eastern Mediterranean countries such as Greece, Turkey, Lebanon, Syria, and Palestine.
 Growing up, we often had it on our table for holidays, birthdays, and special occasions.
 It was not, however, until my friend, Elina brought me a batch from Istanbul, that I became obsessed.
 The indulgent treats consisted of layers of paper-thin filo dough stuffed with a very generous amount of nut filling.
 Sweet buttery, and oh so addictive, it was impossible to have only one.
 As I deconstructed the ingredients used in Turkish baklava, I realized that what made it so delicious was that such as many of the tastiest foods, it was characterized by simplicity and quality of ingredients.
 As the recipe is so simple, good quality dough, butter, and nuts go a long way.

 Throughout the Mediterranean, baklava most often consists of a walnut filling.
 However, it is oftentimes made with a pistachio filling in many parts of Turkey.
 Feel free to use either to your taste.
 I have even seen people use pecans, but have not experimented with them to make a recommendation just yet.
 Nevertheless, the idea sounds mouthwatering.